Naval Base Ulithi: LORAN station

 The United States Coast Guard built a LORAN (Long Range Navigational Signal) station at Ulithi in December 1944 and operated the station on Potoangroas Island till February 1945.
-For the Korean War the LORAN station was moved to Falalop Island near the Falalop Airfield, as Potoangroas Island was only resupplied by sea and in rough weather, there was no resupply.
-The Ulithi LORAN Satation was closed in February 1962 and moved tp Yap Island.
+For the Korean War the LORAN station was moved to Falalop Island near the Falalop Airfield, as Potoangroas Island was only resupplied by sea, and in rough weather there was no resupply.
+The Ulithi LORAN Station was closed in February 1962 and moved to Yap Island.
 In 1978 the Global Positioning System replaced the need for LORAN.